microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/sitepagedata.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-The **sitePageData** resource represents the properties of a [webPart][].
+The **sitePageData** resource represents the properties of a [webPart](webpart.md).
 As these properties vary by web part, this is an OpenType with no fixed properties.

 [webPart]: webpart.md